 Have you ever encountered a person that had a body odor so strong that you swore you could taste it?
 Have you ever said something along the lines of, “I know this sounds foolish, but I swear his smell is still crawling on me!”
 The findings of these microbiologists, and research scientists, suggest that this thought may not have been as foolish as once thought.

 The BBC summarizes these findings by writing, “When you approach another person’s microbial cloud, their bacteria “rains” down on your skin and is breathed into your lungs.”

-Those of us that have a lifelong aversion to close talkers have found it difficult to express our discomfort, for it’s not considered rude to break that two-step invisible bubble we all have.
-It’s a custom of Americans, and some may even call it a social protocol, to ask another for some space, but we understand that other cultures have other rules of space.
+Those of us that have a lifelong aversion to close talkers have found it difficult to express our discomfort, for we consider a violation of a norm to break that two-step invisible bubble we all have.
+It’s a custom of Americans, and some may even call it social protocol, to ask another for some space, but we understand that other cultures have other rules of space.
 This confusion makes it difficult for us to ask for more space in this regard, but this idea of a microbial cloud might be our saving grace.

 “Could you back up a step?” we can now say.
 “You’re getting your microbial cloud all up in me.”

 Reading the various studies of this new information on the net, leads this reader to believe that such hip jargon may not be too far off the mark, for even the customary distance of two-steps may involve the speaker’s microbial miasma going up your nose, in your ears and mouth, and through your immune system.
 Those of us who have an aversion to close talkers can now state with confidence that a close talker might exacerbate normal bacterial intrusion levels.